John Boland (Fine Gael politician): Biography

-Boland was born in Dublin in 1944.
-He was educated at Synge Street Christian Brothers School and University College Dublin, where he received a Bachelor of Commerce degree.
-Boland first became involved in politics in 1967, when he was elected to Dublin County Council.
-He served on that authority until 1981.
-Boland first ran for the Dáil Éireann at the 1969 general election, however, he was unsuccessful.
-He did secure election to Seanad Éireann on the Labour Panel, becoming the youngest ever Senator at the time.
+Boland first ran for the Dáil Éireann at the 1969 general election, but was unsuccessful.
+He was elected later that year to the 12th Seanad on the Labour Panel, becoming the youngest-ever Senator at the time.
 He was re-elected to the Seanad in 1973.

-Boland was eventually elected to Dáil on his third attempt at the 1977 general election as a Fine Gael TD for the Dublin County North constituency.
-He retained his seat at each election until losing it at the 1989 general election.
-Boland was immediately appointed to the Opposition front bench as Spokesperson on Health.
-He later served as Spokesperson on the Environment.
+Boland was elected to Dáil on his third attempt at the 1977 general election as a Fine Gael TD for the Dublin County North constituency.
+He retained his seat at each subsequent election until losing it in the 1989 election.

+On becoming Fine Gael leader, Garret FitzGerald appointed Boland to the Opposition front bench as spokesperson on Health; he later served as spokesperson on the Environment.

 In 1981, Fine Gael formed a government with the Labour Party, with Boland becoming Minister for Education.
-He later served in a range of portfolios in Taoiseach Garret FitzGerald's second government, including Minister for the Public Service.
+In this capacity, he achieved the landmark abolition of corporal punishment in schools.